avalon60/OraTAPI/README.md

 - **insert_procname**: Specifies the procedure name to be used for insert API.
   - Example: `insert_procname = ins`
-  - **Purpose**: Customises the naming conventions for the insert procedure.
+  - **Purpose**: Customises the naming conventions for the insert API procedures.

-- **merge_procname**: Specifies the procedure name to be used formerge API.
+- **merge_procname**: Specifies the procedure name to be used for merge API procedures.
   - Example: `merge_procname = mrg`
-  - **Purpose**: Customises the naming conventions for the merge procedure.
+  - **Purpose**: Customises the naming conventions for the merge API procedures.

-- **update_procname**: Specifies the procedure name to be used for update API.
+- **update_procname**: Specifies the procedure name to be used for update API procedures.
   - Example: `update_procname = upd`
-  - **Purpose**: Customises the naming conventions for the update procedure.
+  - **Purpose**: Customises the naming conventions for the update API procedures.

-- **upsert_procname**: Specifies the procedure name to be used for upsert API.
+- **upsert_procname**: Specifies the procedure name to be used for upsert API procedures.
   - Example: `upsert_procname = ups`
-  - **Purpose**: Customises the naming conventions for the upsert procedure.
+  - **Purpose**: Customises the naming conventions for the upsert API procedures.

 - **auto_maintained_cols**: A comma-separated list of columns managed automatically by triggers or column expressions (e.g., timestamps, user fields).
   - Example: `auto_maintained_cols = created_by, created_on, updated_by, updated_on`